slava-basko/functional-php/docs/maybe.md

 # Maybe

-`Maybe` is a container for a value that could present or not (it's like a Schrödinger's box with the cat inside).
+Usually we're thinking like that: "I have a $value, and I need to pass it to someFunction()".
-You don't know it until you look inside.
-You open it — you see a value.
+This container force us to swap our thoughts to: "I have a $value, and I need apply someFunction() to it".

-You can consider this container as `is_null` check if you want
+This allows us to encapsulate some logic inside container, like `is_null` checks.

 ```php
 if(!is_null($value)) {
     // do something with $value
 }
 ```

-`Maybe` helps you avoid code duplication like above.
+`Maybe` helps you avoid code duplication like above. `Maybe` is a container for a value that could present or not (it's like a Schrödinger's box with the cat inside).

 Let's imagine that you need took `$article` from repository, take only 22 characters from title, and make it caps.
 ```php